- Alzheimer’s & Other Dementias

 Alois Alzheimer, a German psychiatrist, was appointed Director of the State Asylum in Frankfurt am Main in 1895.
 His research was focused on understanding the cerebral cortex and pathology of the human brain.
 In 1901, a woman named Auguste Deter entered his clinic.
 The 51-year old patient was suffering from strange behavioral symptoms plus the loss of short-term memory.
-His evaluation revealed that she was suffering from dementia, which means “deprived of mind.”
 In 1903, Dr. Alzheimer moved to another clinic in Munich but continued to follow the case of Auguste Deter.
-Working with two Italian physicians, Gaetano Perusini and Francesco Bonfiglio, novel staining techniques would be used to discover that her brain contained two lesions called amyloid plaques and neurofibrillary tangles.
+Working with two Italian physicians, Gaetano Perusini and Francesco Bonfiglio, then novel staining techniques were used to discover that her brain contained two lesions called amyloid plaques and neurofibrillary tangles.

-On 3 November 1906, Dr. Alzheimer presented a lecture describing an “unusual disease of the cerebral cortex” which affected a woman in her fifties and caused memory loss, disorientation, hallucinations, and ultimately death.
+On November 3, 1906, Dr. Alzheimer presented a lecture describing an “unusual disease of the cerebral cortex” that caused memory loss, disorientation, hallucinations, and ultimately death.
 This was the first time the pathology and the clinical symptoms of presenile dementia would be presented together.
-The disorder was named “Alzheimer’s disease” by Emil Kraeplin, who was Alzheimer’s director at the Munich clinic.
+The disorder was later named “Alzheimer’s disease” by Emil Kraeplin, who was Alzheimer’s director at the Munich clinic.

 Jean-Martin Charcot 1825 — 1893